Kir-Antipov/outline-cli/README.md

 4) Create a symlink for `__vpn_manager`, enabling you to call it using the shorthand `vpn`
 5) Create a `polkit-1` policy, enabling you to call `__vpn_manager` from scripts
 6) Copy the `vpn-manager-refresh` script to `/etc/NetworkManager/dispatcher.d/vpn-manager-refresh`, ensuring it executes each time your network connection status changes
-7) Unbork the LAN by creating two new routing rules that prevent local traffic from being redirected to your VPN server

 If you wish to configure the process described above, you can run the installation script without the `-y` flag, allowing you to guide it and adjust the results according to your preferences.